rockstor/rockstor-doc/contribute/contribute.rst

     rockstor  # starts .venv/bin/supervisord -c etc/supervisord.conf after rockstor-pre.service
     rockstor-bootstrap  # starts .venv/bin/bootstrap after rockstor.service

-If a custom HDD power (APM) and/or spin-down setting is enabled, the following service is added.
-But only if the drive is confirmed as rotational.
+If a custom HDD power (APM) and/or spin-down setting is enabled, the following service is added, but only if the drive is confirmed as rotational:

 .. code-block:: console